intenthq/blog/_posts/2016-01-19-6-tips-succeed-coding-interviews.md

 Focus on simplicity and on what you know best.
 Don't try fancy things you just read yesterday on HN, do what you've been doing solidly in the past years.

 ## Listen to your interviewers
 We can't emphasise how important this is.
-We really want you to our next hire so during the interview we will be trying to help you by giving you hints, tips or advice.
+We really want you to be our next hire so during the interview we will be trying to help you by giving you hints, tips or advice.
 Listen to us, it will be to your benefit.

 &nbsp;